 The Cold Case Detail has full time investigators assigned for the criminal investigations.
 A unique collaborative group assists in review of these cases.
 The Cold Case Review Team is comprised of current and former law enforcement officers, forensic experts, medical and legal personnel.
 The review process includes evaluation of cases, suggestions for further investigation and review of current forensic and computer technologies such as DNA and AFIS (Automated Fingerprint Identification System).
 The Cold Case detail currently has an excellent solvability record through filing of cases with the District Attorney’s Office and UCR (Uniformed Crime Report) clearance requirements.
 The Cold Case Detail solves, on average, over seven Cold Case murders, yearly.

-The Officer-Involved Shooting Team (OIST) is made up of the Homicide lieutenant (Director), three sergeants (two Murder/Attempted Murder sergeants and the Aggravated Assault/Assault sergeant) and six detectives (from the Murder/Attempted Murder Detail).
+The Officer-Involved Shooting Team (OIST) is made up of the Homicide lieutenant (Director), three Homicide sergeants and detectives that are assigned to the Murder/Attempted Murder Detail.
 The OIST is responsible for handling:

 This Detail investigates Assaults, Harassments and Aggravated Assaults.
 Aggravated assault detectives handle all felony assault cases such as non-family related aggravated assaults, aggravated assaults on peace officers, injury to the elderly, retaliation, stalking, and felony deadly conduct cases.
 Assault detectives handle all misdemeanor assault cases, which include assaults, Terroristic Threats, Harassment and misdemeanor Deadly Conduct.
 NOTE: A complainant wishing to file misdemeanor charges on a person, regardless of whether a police report has already been taken, is required to appear in person and fill out the a complainant statement form (2089) for an assaultive offense or the harassment complaint packet (2089-Harrassment) .
 See the attached links for the required forms.
 These offenses cannot be family related.
 If a case is family related, it will be handled by the Family Violence Detail which is part of the Special Victims Unit.
 For information on family related or domestic assaults call 210.207.2313.